History of South Africa

-The first modern humans are believed to have inhabited South Africa more than 100,000 years ago.
-South Africa's first known inhabitants have been collectively referred to as the Khoisan, the Khoekhoe and the San.
-Starting in about 400 AD, these groups were then joined by the Bantu ethnic groups who migrated from Western and Central Africa during what is known as the Bantu expansion.
-These Bantu groups were mainly limited to the area north of the Soutpansberg and the northeastern part of South Africa until the later Middle Iron Age (AD 1000-1300), after which they started migrating south into the interior of the country.
+The first modern humans are believed to have lived in South Africa more than 100,000 years ago.
+They were collectively known as the Khoisan, the Khoekhoe, and the San.
+Starting in about 400 AD, Bantu ethnic groups from Western and Central Africa joined these groups.
+The Bantu tribes were mainly limited to the area north of the Soutpansberg and the northeastern part of South Africa until the later Middle Iron Age (1000-1300), after which they started migrating south into the interior of the country.

 European exploration of the African coast began in the late 14th century when Portugal sought an alternative route to the Silk Road to China.
 During this time, Portuguese explorers traveled down the west African Coast, detailing and mapping the coastline and in 1488 they rounded the Cape of Good Hope.
-The Dutch East India Company established a trading post in Cape Town under the command of Jan van Riebeeck in April 1652, mostly Dutch workers who settled at the Cape became known as the Free Burghers and gradually established farms in the Dutch Cape Colony.
+The Dutch East India Company established a trading post in Cape Town under the command of Jan van Riebeeck in April 1652.
+The mostly Dutch workers who settled at the Cape became known as the Free Burghers and gradually established farms in the Dutch Cape Colony.
 Following the Invasion of the Cape Colony by the British in 1795 and 1806, mass migrations collectively known as the Great Trek occurred during which the Voortrekkers established several Boer Republics in the interior of South Africa.
 The discoveries of diamonds and gold in the nineteenth century had a profound effect on the fortunes of the region, propelling it onto the world stage and introducing a shift away from an exclusively agrarian-based economy towards industrialisation and the development of urban infrastructure.
-The discoveries also led to new conflicts culminating in open warfare between the Boer settlers and the British Empire, fought for control over the nascent mining industry.
+The discoveries also led to new conflicts, culminating in open warfare between the Boer settlers and the British Empire, the two sides fighting for control over the nascent mining industry.